pablobernabeu/Data-is-present/README.md

 These hackathons are coding meet-ups in which participants collaborate to create reproducible reports (e.g., [R Markdown](https://rmarkdown.rstudio.com/)) or data dashboards (e.g., [R Shiny](https://shiny.rstudio.com/)) from any open-access data they choose.

-*Prerequisites:* Basic knowledge of dashboard development.
+*Prerequisites:* Basic knowledge of dashboard development, and laptop or computer with R (https://www.r-project.org/) and RStudio (https://rstudio.com/products/rstudio/download/) installed.

 *Recommended preparation:* Familiarity with the relevant links herein; an idea about the data and analyses to be performed.